What should I do before coming to campus?

 As noted in the standard, for the Spring semester all gatherings or events on campus, formal or informal, may not exceed 10 people indoors or 25 people outdoors regardless of location, unless otherwise provided.
 Even within these limits, you must wear a mask and remain six feet apart at both indoor and outdoor gatherings.

 Can I hold an event or gathering off-campus?

-All students, student organizations, staff and faculty are expected to comply with state and local restrictions for events and gatherings occurring off-campus and should comply with any other local restrictions for events occurring in different counties.
+All students, staff and faculty are expected to comply with state and local restrictions for events and gatherings occurring off-campus and should comply with any other local restrictions for events occurring in different counties.
 Continuously updated information on state and local restrictions is available on the North Carolina and Orange County websites.

 The State of North Carolina and Orange County have issued a series of public health orders throughout the pandemic limiting the size of indoor and outdoor gatherings.
 These orders are subject to frequent change.
 Students, student organizations, staff and faculty are responsible for being aware and understanding the current limits.